-Located in the southwest region of Madagascar, Morondava city is built on a very low sandy maritime plain.
-The community relies on natural resources for livelihood and income – agriculture and fishing.
-Rich but fragile ecosystems follows one another, shaping a mosaic of dry and thorn forests, savannahs, mangroves and coral reefs.
+Located in the southwest region of Madagascar, Morondava district sits on a very low, sandy maritime plain.
+The community relies on natural resources, such as agriculture and fishing, for both livelihood and income.
+The district is home to a rich yet fragile mosaic of ecosystems, including dry and thorn forests, savannahs, mangroves and coral reefs.

 Morondava District Hub, Madagascar